TiraVerse (TVRS) Reaches One Day Trading Volume of $1.06

-TiraVerse (TVRS) traded 0.2% lower against the dollar during the 24-hour period ending at 8:00 AM Eastern on March 11th.
-One TiraVerse token can now be purchased for approximately $0.0005 or 0.00000001 BTC on popular exchanges.
-TiraVerse has a total market capitalization of $54.92 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last day.
-In the last week, TiraVerse has traded down 0% against the dollar.
+TiraVerse (TVRS) traded down 0.1% against the US dollar during the 24 hour period ending at 14:00 PM ET on March 11th.
+TiraVerse has a market cap of $54.95 million and approximately $1.06 worth of TiraVerse was traded on exchanges in the last 24 hours.
+In the last week, TiraVerse has traded up 0.1% against the US dollar.
+One TiraVerse token can now be bought for approximately $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.